jerome3o/jerome3o.github.io/books/_drafts/the_affluent_society.md

 As wealth became less visible in society people became less adverse to economic inequality.

 Focus shifted from income redistribution to increased productivity

+8. Economic Security

+Production as a means to obtaining economic security.
+Ensuring production and consumption over depressions / recessions ensures economic stability.
+This can be achieved by things like employment insurance / benefits as in periods of unemployment people can still consume.

+9. The paramount position of production

+We are not actually rationally interested in actively increasing production.
+This can be observed by the absence of investment in the things that increase production in several industries.
+We take production as a measure of our achievement but we do actively strive to achieve.

+Our motivations to increase production is odd.
+We are over worried about idleness and bad resource allocation which were more relevant in previous centuries.

+Little is done in peace time to increase capital formation.

+Little is invested in technological improvementswhere large increase in output are to be expected.

+We aren't worried about the production loses in depression, we are far more concerned with economic stability.

+We value public goods much less than private production (advertising?).
+Associated to a long history of bad kings / feudal, public spending associated to socialism.
+Even though the desire for public goods are high.

+Maybe we aren't concerned with production because it's actually not that important.

+"We have become persuaded of the dire importance of the goods we have, without our being in the slightest degree concerned about those we do not have.
+For we have wants at the margin only so far as they are synthesized.
+We do not manufacture the wants for good we do not produce"